lasuzuki/dtn-gcp/IONconfig_file.md

 `1000000` specifies that at most 1000000 bytes/second will be produced by this node.

+## Specify the maximum rate at which data can be consumed by the node

 ````
 m consumption 1000000
 ````

-specifies the maximum rate at which data can be consumed by the node.

 `m` specifies that this is a management command.